manahiyo831/RadioFieldAR/README.md

 You can install using APK file on the github.

-Please see here for details.
+Please refer to these web site for details.

 https://www.lifewire.com/install-apk-on-android-4177185

 JAPANESE

 https://www.teradas.net/archives/6078/

-There are a lot of infomation on web site.

-Then you can run this app.

 #### 4.Print the image for tracking.